DJoseph98/Micro-services_ticketing_app/README.md

 Basic ticketing app using micro-services architecture.

-Skaffold is used to manage the local deployment of the app (Kubernetes clusters of each services, event bus,..)
+Skaffold is used to manage the local deployment of the app (Kubernete clusters of each services, event bus,..)

 Technologies used :